ReynanKaguya/js-review-activity/README.md

-# JavaScript  Review  Project by Reynan Cudillo
+# JavaScript  Review  Project by Reynan Isugan Cudillo
 This project  is a review of JavaScript  concepts, from beginner to advanced.